 - * Print an integer and then terminate the line.
 This method behaves as

-- * though it invokes {@link #print(int)}
+- * though it invokes {@link #print(int)} and then {@link

-- * #println()}
+- * #println()}.

 - *